NYPL/hold-request-service/README.md

 1. Because the event lacks a deliveryLocation, HoldRequestConsumer interprets the event as originating from the Discovery UI
 2. HoldRequestConsumer calls the Recap API
 3. If the Recap API returns a success response, HoldRequestConsumer does nothing.
 4. If the Recap API returns a failure response, HoldRequestConsumer records the error in HoldRequestResult stream.
+In this case the HoldRequestResultConsumer notifies the HoldRequestService that the hold has not been processed

 The existing DiscoveryEvent.json should return a success response (i.e. HoldRequestConsumer should do nothing)

 ### RecapEvent: simulating a hold request from Recap UI